ChrisASay/SF_Technical/README.md

 ## Project Overview

-This project automates the deployment and secure configuration of an Ubuntu server running on a Proxmox virtualization environment.
+This project automates the deployment and secure configuration of an Ubuntu server running on a vSphere virtualization environment.
 It uses:

-- **Terraform** to provision the Ubuntu VM with two network interfaces:
+- Terraform to provision the Ubuntu VM with two network interfaces:
-  - An **external interface** with a public IP (`178.156.133.99`) exposed to the internet.
+  - An external interface with a public IP (`178.156.133.99`) exposed to the internet.
-  - An **internal VLAN-tagged interface** (VLAN ID 150) connected to an internal device subnet (`10.200.16.100/29`) that requires TCP port 9000 access.
+  - An internal VLAN-tagged interface (VLAN ID 150) connected to an internal device subnet (`10.200.16.100/29`) that requires TCP port 9000 access.

-- **Ansible** to configure and harden the server by:
+- Ansible to configure and harden the server by:
   - Installing and configuring an SSH server and a web server (Apache), both bound exclusively to the external interface.
   - Implementing firewall rules with UFW that restrict access: only allowing SSH (22) and HTTP (80) on the external interface, and allowing TCP port 9000 only from the internal device subnet.
   - Disabling root SSH login for enhanced security.

 ### Project Goals

-- Automate **repeatable**, consistent provisioning of Ubuntu server instances on Proxmox.
+- To automate a repeatable, consistent provisioning of Ubuntu server instances on vSphere.
-- Ensure the server is **secure by default** with limited network exposure.
+- Ensure the server is secure by default with limited network exposure.
 - Separate internal and external traffic using VLAN tagging and interface binding.
 - Enable controlled access for internal devices to specific ports (9000 TCP).